top of page

 I have attempted to seek information on Forums, but I don't recommend it.
 In my experience there are three common types of response.

-1) The Copy & Paste - where someone simply reproduces the text from Camera-wiki (or the first website they find) in such a way that it looks like their own thoughts.
+1) The Copy & Paste - where someone simply reproduces the text from Camera-wiki (or the first website they find) in such a way that it looks like their own thoughts (like many personal website authors).

 2) The Change of Subject - for example, "I don't know anything about Taiyodo, but my favourite camera is the Nikon F".